"Squire" John Younkin (1791-1881) was born July 27, 1791 in Loudoun County, VA, the son of Rudolph "Ralph" and Elizabeth (Hockman) Younkin.

 Daughter Eva Frances Younkin (1870-1941) was born on Feb.
 24, 1870 in Corning, Perry County, OH.
 As a young woman of 22 or 23, in 1893, she migrated from Ohio to Iowa, the only one of her siblings to do so.
 At the age of 26, on April 7, 1896, she wedded Iowa native Grant Thompson (July 1865-1930), a native of Louisa County, IA.
 Their 10 children were Myrtle Schwab, Ruth Schnoebelen, Dorothy Safourek, Elsie Wieland, Maude Cray, Ethel Nicola, Oren Thompson, Lloyd Thompson, Marion Thompson and Harry Thompson.
 In 1900, the family was enumerated in the federal census as making a home in Highland Township, Washington County, IA, with Grant earning a living as a day laborer.
 The family's worries when son Harry joined the U.S. Army in World War I were turned to grief when he died in the service.
 Eva was active as president of the American Legion Auxiliary and a member of theWomen's Society of Christian Servers of the Trinity Methodist Church and a Gold Star Mother.
 For many years, Grant suffered from diabetes.
 On the fateful day of April 29, 1930, he traveled into Riverside and then returned to his home south of town.
 He died suddently that evening while seated in a rocking chair.
 The widowed Eva made a home on the south side of Riverside, Washington County.
 She was in active communication with double cousin Charles Arthur Younkin, the secretary of the Younkin National Home-coming Reunion of southwestern Pennsylvania who also published theYounkin Family News Bulletin.
 In a letter to Younkin National Home-coming Reunion secretary Charles Arthur Younkin, dated Riverside, Aug.
 9, 1938, she wrote: We were very sorry that the Mrs. Mamie Prather didn't get to our reunion.
 We were expecting her.
 The papers were delivered to different members of the family and some of them seem to wait it but will let you know.
 We had 117 members with us and a very nice time.
 We wish some of this crowd could attend your reunion the 21st, but think it will be impossible.
 I am sending the heads of families as you desired."
 The letter was published in the Dec.
 20, 1938 edition of the YFNB.
 In the newspaper's Aug.
 10, 1939 edition were printed birth announcements for three of her grandchildren -- Lucille Joyce Thompson, Robert Eugene Nicola and Marilee Lynn Cray.
 Just a few days before her 71st birthday, having been very ill for a week, she passed away as a patient in Mercy Hospital in Iowa City.
 She was pictured in her obituary printed in the June 30, 1941 edition of the family newspaper.

-Son Carl C. Younkin (1883-1964) was born in May 1883.
-He wedded Dorothea Leah Yahn (1896-1944).
-They had a family of two known sons, Howard Younkin and Russell O. Younkin.
-He made a residence in 1928 in Sayre near Crooksville, Perry County, OH.
-Dorothea passed into eternity in 1944 in Crooksville, with burial in the local cemetery.
+Son Carl Cyrus Younkin (1883-1964) was born in May 1883.
+He entered into marriage with Dorothy Leah Yahn (Nov.
+3, 1896-1944), a native of Harrison Township, Perry County and the daughter of Henry Jones and Isabelle Jane (Alexander) Yahn.
+They together produced a family of two known sons, Hayward Clyde "Abe" Younkin and Russell O. Younkin.
+The Younkins made a residence in 1928 in Sayre near Crooksville, Perry County and in 1944 near the Deerfield Church in Malta, Morgan County, OH.
+At age 47, Dorothy was burdened with chronic heart valve and kidney disease as well as infected gallbladder.
+Then after contracting influenza, she passed into eternity on March 20, 1944 in Deerfield Township, Morgan County, with burial in the Crooksville Cemetery.
+An obituary appeared in the Zanesville Times Recorder.
 Carl outlived her by two decades.
 Heartbreak cascaded over his world again in 1945 when son Russell, in the U.S. Armed Forces during World War II, lost his life while on duty in Manila in the Philippines.
-Carl lived in 1956 in Corning.
+Carl lived in the 1950s in Corning.
 Carl died in Crooksville in 1964.
 In his will, he left his assets to his four grandchildren -- William C. Younkin, Raymond F. Younkin, Bonnie K. Phillips and Nina L. Younkin.

 Son Clarence "Burl" Younkin (1886-1957) was born on July 22, 1886.
 During World War I, he served in the American Expeditionary Force.
 He never married but spent his long life as a farmer.
 He dwelled on a farm near Crooksville and Deavertown.
 Suffering from a long illness, he was admitted to Bethesda Hospital, where he passed into eternity at the age of 70 on Jan.
 21, 1957.
 The funeral service was led by Rev. J.F.
 Brown, with interment in the Zion Cemetery near Portersville.
 An obituary in the Zanesville Times Recorder noted that he was survived by his brothers Carl and Harry and nephew Hayward Younkin of rural Corning.